Retajyasse/image-processing/README.md

 - OpenCV (OpenCV-python)
 - NumPy

-Usage:
-Place your image file (.jpg, .png, or .tif) in the project directory or provide the full file path.
-Run the script from the command line or inside a Jupyter/Colab notebook by providing the image path as an argument.

 3) Description of Techniques Used
 - Color Adjustment: Modifies image brightness and contrast using OpenCV's convertScaleAbs method to enhance image appearance.